Need help working from home with your Bentley software? We're here to help - click here

 How to model a liquid (water) / gas (foam or air) Fire Protection piping system in AutoPIPE?

 AutoPIPE is concerned only with the integrity (Stress) design of the system against specific design codes for various loading conditions and is typical of most Pipe Stress programs.
 The additional built in fluid transient capability of AutoPIPE provides the fluid transient loads at direction/size changes for valve opening/closing events.
-It has a simplified pessimistic approach and calculates the Joukowski pressure surge for rapidly opening/closing valves and the dynamic effect as the pressure wave travels round the pipe.
+It has a simplified pessimistic approach and calculates the Joukowski pressure surge for rapidly opening/closing valves and the dynamic effect as the pressure wave travels round through the piping system.
 It does not account for any complex flow conditions and has no reflected wave or multiphase capability.

 Use the link to view the seminar to help explain the capability: http://pages.info.bentley.com/videos/?Filter=AutoPIPE.
 At this time AutoPIPE unable to handle this very complicated mixed condition of compressible (air) and incompressible (water) fluids by itself.